OpenGene/repaq/README.md

-  -o, --out1              output file name (string [=]) -I, --in2               read2 input file name when encoding paired-end FASTQ files (string [=]) -O, --out2              read2 output file name when decoding to paired-end FASTQ files (string [=]) -c, --compress          compress input to output
-  -d, --decompress        decompress input to output -k, --chunk             the chunk size (kilo bases) for encoding, default 1000=1000kb. (int [=1000])
+  -o, --out1              output file name (string [=]) -I, --in2               read2 input file name when encoding paired-end FASTQ files (string [=]) -O, --out2              read2 output file name when decoding to paired-end FASTQ files (string [=]) -c, --compress          compress input to output.
+This is the default mode -d, --decompress        decompress input to output -k, --chunk             the chunk size (kilo bases) for encoding, default 1000=1000kb. (int [=1000])
       --stdin             input from STDIN.
 If the STDIN is interleaved paired-end FASTQ, please also add --interleaved_in.